-The step-by-step process is tightly controlled by the ruling clerics.
+It's a step-by-step process that is tightly controlled by the ruling clerics.

-Eight candidates were cleared for the ballot by the 12-member Guardian Council, which vets candidates for president and parliament based on factors including loyalty to the Islamic system.
+Eight candidates were cleared for the ballot by the Guardian Council, a 12-member panel that vets candidates for president and parliament based on factors including loyalty to the Islamic system.
 Surprisingly, Rafsanjani was blocked, suggesting the ruling system was worried about his clout and ability to galvanize reformists.
 Two candidates approved later dropped out of the race in efforts to consolidate voter support behind others.

-If there was no absolute winner in Friday's election — taking more than 50 percent of the vote — a two-candidate runoff would have been held June 21.
+If there is no absolute winner in Friday's election — taking more than 50 percent of the vote — a two-candidate runoff will be held June 21.

-There were more than 50 million eligible voters in a population of about 76 million.
+There are more than 50 million eligible voters in a population of about 76 million.
 About a third of the voters are under 30 — born after the 1979 Islamic Revolution.
 Minimum voting age is 18, raised from 16 in 2007.
-Iranians abroad could vote in diplomatic compounds and other polling sites.
+Iranians abroad can vote in diplomatic compounds and other polling sites.

-A consistent criticism by the West focused on the candidate-vetting process.
-Also, the question of whether the final vote will be accurate brings divided opinions.
+A consistent criticism by the West is over the candidate-vetting process.
+Also, the question of whether the final vote is accurate brings divided opinions.
 Allegations of ballot rigging were at the center of mass protests and riots in 2009 after Ahmadinejad's disputed re-election.
-Supporters of the Islamic system insist the voting was fair and transparent, although Iran does not allow outside election observers.
+Supporters of the Islamic system insist the voting is fair and transparent, although Iran does not allow outside election observers.
 Journalists are under tight restrictions on travel and coverage of non-official events.

-Of the six candidates, nearly all were considered closely allied with the ruling clerics.
-They included a former foreign minister, Ali Akbar Velayati, Tehran Mayor Mohammad Bagher Qalibaf and Iran's top nuclear negotiator, Saeed Jalili.
-A former nuclear negotiator, Hasan Rowhani, was the lone moderate in the field.
-His campaign has surged in the days leading up to the vote, with the backing of ally Rafsanjani and former reformist President Mohammad Khatami.
+Of the six candidates, nearly all are considered closely allied with the ruling clerics.
+They include a former foreign minister, Ali Akbar Velayati, Tehran Mayor Mohammad Bagher Qalibaf and Iran's top nuclear negotiator, Saeed Jalili.
+A former nuclear negotiator, Hasan Rowhani, is the lone moderate in the field.
+His campaign has surged in recent days with the backing of ally Rafsanjani and former reformist President Mohammad Khatami.

 ARE THERE RISKS OF POST-ELECTION UNREST AS IN 2009?